cseanburns/semantic_web_development/src/2b1-using-vscode-and-github.md

 brew install git
 ```

+### Create GitHub Account

-Once `git` is installed, visit [GitHub][github] and create an account, if you don't already have one.
+Once `git` is installed, visit [GitHub][github] and create an account if you don't already have one.
-Be sure to use your personal email and not your university email, since you won't have your university email after you graduate.
+Be sure to use your personal email and not your university or other non-permanent email, since you won't always have those accounts.

-## Local to Remote
+## Local and Remote Repositories

-The main two concepts to learn right now are:
+Before we proceed, you should understand two main concepts:

 - Local repository (repo)
 - Remote repository (repo)